cpbotha/nvpy/docs/installation.rst

 5. Wait a little for full synchronization to complete.
 6. Consider creating a shortcut to :code:`nvpy.exe` on your desktop or in your start menu.

-To upgrade an existing installation of nvpy, just replace the :code:`nvpy.exe` file with the newer version.
+To upgrade an existing installation of nvpy, just replace the :code:`nvpy` folder with the newer version.

 Windows step-by-step for experts